eleda77/eleda77.github.io/docs/vocab_list.md

 **skyclad** - naked (used especially in connection with modern pagan ritual)

+**slatternly** - dirty and untidy (typically used of a woman or her appearance)

 **smutty** - soiled or tainted with smut (or obscene/indecent)

+**snarkenfaugister** - an artisan who lovingly hand-crafts all those small, unremarkable, but necessary, little artefacts that are necessary for the full enjoyment of a busy modern life

 **socko** - stunningly effective or successful